 Click the Select button in Windows XP, Vista or 7.
-Windows 8/8.1 users should click the Select a user link instead.
+Windows 8/8.1 and 10 users should click the Select a user link instead.

 The Select User or Group window opens.
 Either type the name of the user or group and click Check Names to verify the account, or click Advanced and then Find Now to list all available accounts.

 In Windows XP, Vista and 7, the list of effective access rights appears.
 In Windows 8/8.1 and 10, you must click the View effective access button first.